Siyer-i Nebi: Ottoman manuscript

 The Ottoman ruler Murad III (1574-1595) commissioned a lavish illustrated copy of the epic, which has been described as "the largest single cycle of religious painting in Islamic art" and "the most complete visual portrayal of the life of the prophet Muhammad".
 The famous calligrapher Lutfi Abdullah (Lütfi Abdullah) was in charge of the workshop at the royal palace, and completed the work under Murad's successor Mehmed III, on 16 January 1595.
 The completed work contained 814 miniatures in six volumes, which include many depictions of Muhammad, who is always shown with a veiled face, as was the convention during the time period; he is also surrounded by flames, which is the eastern equivalent of a halo.
 The style of the miniatures is distinctive, and owes nothing to earlier treatments of these subjects, as well as being "strikingly different" to the normal realist style of Ottoman miniatures; its origins remain unclear.
 There are a few figures in each scene, no extensive landscapes, and a "suppression of detail".

-Volumes I, II and VI are in the Topkapı Museum (Hazine 1221-1223); Volume III is in the New York Public Library; Volume IV is (mostly) in the Chester Beatty Library in Dublin (MS T 419), and Volume V is missing, as are about 200 of the miniatures in total.
-About two dozen of the miniatures are in the hands of private collectors.
+Volumes I, II and VI are in the Topkapı Palace (Hazine 1221-1223); Volume III is in the New York Public Library; Volume IV is (mostly) in the Chester Beatty Library in Dublin (MS T 419), and Volume V is missing, as are about 200 of the miniatures in total.
+About two dozen of the miniatures are in the hands of private [collectors.
 Four were sold at the Hôtel Drouot auction house in Paris in March 1984.
 Two folios from Volume IV are in the Khalili Collection of Islamic Art.

-A 17th century copy of Volume IV, made in the court atelier, is in the Museum of Turkish and Islamic Arts, Sultanahmet, Istanbul.
-It was donated to a mosque library in Aksaray, Istanbul, by the Sultan's mother in 1862-1863.
+A 17th-century copy of Volume IV, made in the court atelier, is in the Turkish and Islamic Arts Museum in Fatih.
+It was donated to a mosque library in Aksaray, Fatih, by the Sultan's mother in 1862-1863.